Byron Moore: Crewe Alexandra

 Moore began his career at Cheshire club Crewe Alexandra, graduating through the club's Academy to turn professional at Gresty Road after initially being spotted as a 15-year-old playing for Sandon High School and representing Stoke-on-Trent Schoolboys.
 Before turning professional he spent part of the 2006–07 season on loan at nearby Kidsgrove Athletic, scoring seven goals in 15 Northern Premier League appearances for the "Grove".
-He made his debut for the "Railwaymen" on 11 August 2007, following a last minute injury to first team regular Ryan Lowe, and helped the Crewe to a 2–1 home victory over Brighton & Hove Albion.
+He made his debut for the "Railwaymen" on 11 August 2007, following a last minute injury to first-team regular Ryan Lowe, and helped the Crewe to a 2–1 home victory over Brighton & Hove Albion.
 He signed a three-year contract with the club in September 2007.
 He scored the first goal of his career in a 3–2 defeat to Oldham Athletic at Boundary Park on 29 September; his goal put Crewe 2–0 ahead before Oldham launched a successful comeback.
 He was named on the League One 'Team of the Week' for his performance in a 2–0 victory over Yeovil Town, a game in which he scored the second goal of his senior career.
 Manager Steve Holland showed faith in Moore, who ended the 2007–08 season with three goals in 36 appearances.

 He scored four goals in 41 games in the 2008–09 season, as the club suffered relegation into League Two under new manager Guðjón Þórðarson, ending four points short of safety.
-He scored three goals in 35 matches in the 2009–10 campaign, and signed a new contract with the "Alex" in December 2009.
-However the season ended in a disappointing 18th-place finish, the club finishing 11 points above the English Football League's relegation zone.
-In the 2010–11 season Moore was switched to the wings and formed an effective front-three partnership with Clayton Donaldson and Shaun Miller.
-He finally signed a new one-year contract with Crewe in July 2011, having held out for a number of months in the hope of attracting interest from bigger clubs.
+He scored three goals in 35 matches in the 2009–10 campaign and signed a new contract with the "Alex" in December 2009.
+However, the season ended in a disappointing 18th-place finish, the club finishing 11 points above the English Football League's relegation zone.
+In the 2010–11 season, Moore was switched to the wings and formed an effective front-three partnership with Clayton Donaldson and Shaun Miller.
+He finally signed a new one-year contract with Crewe in July 2011, having held out for some months in the hope of attracting interest from bigger clubs.
 Manager Dario Gradi stated that "I am not surprised that there has been no real interest in them [Moore and Donaldson]".